JBZoo/CSV-Blueprint/README.md

     # Extra options for the CSV Blueprint.
 Only for debbuging and profiling.
     # Available options:
+    #   Add flag `--parallel` if you want to validate CSV files in parallel.
+    #   Add flag `--dump-schema` if you want to see the final schema after all includes and inheritance.
+    #   Add flag `--debug` if you want to see more really deep details.
+    #   Add flag `--profile` if you want to see profiling info.
+Add details with `-vvv`.
+    #   Verbosity level: Available options: `-v`, `-vv`, `-vvv`
     #   ANSI output.
 You can disable ANSI colors if you want with `--no-ansi`.
-    #   Verbosity level: Available options: `-v`, `-vv`, `-vvv`.
-    #   Add flag `--profile` if you want to see profiling info.
-Add details with `-vvv`.
-    #   Add flag `--debug` if you want to see more really deep details.
-    #   Add flag `--dump-schema` if you want to see the final schema after all includes and inheritance.
-    # Default value: 'options: --ansi -v'
+    # Default value: 'options: --ansi'
     # You can skip it.
-    extra: 'options: --ansi -v'
+    extra: 'options: --ansi'
 ```
 <!-- auto-update:/github-actions-yml -->